-- C. 1968 SS benefit reduction An SS benefit reduction is made in the 1968 and 1970 rate computations if the following conditions are met: - Widow(er) not entitled to an employee annuity VDB. - The widow(er) is eligible for an SS benefit on her own account (i.e., she is either age 62 or entitled to a DIB). - Widow(er) entitled to an employee annuity VDB. - The widow(er)'s employee annuity was initially awarded under the 1974 RR Act; and - The widow(er) is eligible for an SS benefit on her own account (i.e., she is either age 62 or entitled to a DIB); and - The widow(er)'s employee annuity PIA #4 (PIA based on SS earnings through her vesting year) is less than her regular PIA #21 (PIA based on SS earnings through the employee's vesting year).
+- C. 1968 SS benefit reduction An SS benefit reduction is made in the 1968 and 1970 rate computations if the following conditions are met: - Widow(er) not entitled to an employee annuity VDB. - The widow(er) is eligible for an SS benefit on their own account (i.e., they are either age 62 or entitled to a DIB). - Widow(er) entitled to an employee annuity VDB. - The widow(er)'s employee annuity was initially awarded under the 1974 RR Act; and - The widow(er) is eligible for an SS benefit on their own account (i.e., they are either age 62 or entitled to a DIB); and

+The widow(er)'s employee annuity PIA #4 (PIA based on SS earnings through their vesting year) is less than their regular PIA #21 (PIA based on SS earnings through the employee's vesting year).